kevinolega/callcentertrainingtips/_posts/2019-07-21-anime-kdrama.md

 - Shiore (Log Horizon) taught me the value of strategy.
 - Shido (Date-A-Live) taught me that befriending, not destroying your demons will allow you to ride them into battle.
 And being mindful of people's happiness level.
 - Jokyuu (AIKI) taught me that to get better at my craft, I need to spend time with people who are best at what I do.
 Even if they all intimidate me.
-- The characters of Cells at Work taught me how cells in my body work.
+- The characters of Cells at Work taught me how cells in my bodywork.
 It's very educational.
 - Kei Asai (Sakurada Reset) taught me that in order to accomplish the impossible, you must strive for the outcome that gives all the parties involved what they truly desire.
 - Saitama (One Punch Man) taught me the value of consistency.
-- Harem anime main characters that knowing how to cook and being dependable as well as intelligent and physically fit will make it easier for you to build a harem.
+- Harem anime main characters that know how to cook and being dependable as well as intelligent and physically fit will make it easier for you to build a harem.
 I mean find a partner.
-I mean connect with best girl.
+I mean connect with the best girl.

-I've watched all these shows, usually by going two or three days straight until I've seen all the episodes, all the movies, OVA, read all the wikipedia page, trivia and production notes of these shows.
+I've watched all these shows, usually by going two or three days straight until I've seen all the episodes, all the movies, OVA, read all the Wikipedia page, trivia and production notes of these shows.

 I'm a true otaku.